La Rosette: Geography

 La Rosette is a settlement on the island of Grande-Terre.
 It is part of the French overseas department of Guadeloupe, located in the Lesser Antilles of the Caribbean.
 It is located to the west of Lemercier and to the south of Palais-Sainte-Marguerite.
-It is part of the commune of Le Moule, which is spread over an area of 82 km2 on the eastern part of the island, and had a population of 22,24 inhabitants in 2024.
+It is part of the commune of Le Moule, which is spread over an area of 82.8 km2 on the eastern part of the island, and had a population of 23,014 inhabitants in 2024.

-La Rosette has a tropical rainforest climate as per the Köppen climate classification.
+La Rosette has a tropical rainforest climate (Af) as per the Köppen climate classification.
 The settlement has an average elevation of 37 m.

 The settlement is connected with downtown Le Moule via the D123 and N5 roads.
 The highway D123 extends from the settlement towards Pointe de la Grande Vigie.
 It consists of several inland lakes, coves, streams, and beaches along the coast.
 Several coral reefs straddle across the surrounding waters.